-Jack received his undergraduate degree, cum laude, from Yale University.
+Jack received his undergraduate degree from Yale University.
 He attended the University of Chicago Law School, where he was comment editor of the University of Chicago Law Review, graduated with honors and was elected to the Order of the Coif.
 Jack clerked for both Judge Sandra L. Lynch on the First Circuit and Judge Edward R. Becker on the Third Circuit.

 - Healthcare and life sciences.
 Jack has represented, and is currently representing and advising, pharmaceutical and medical device companies, insurers, institutional healthcare providers and other organizations and individuals in the healthcare industry in a variety of matters.
 These matters involve a range of regulatory and legal issues, including the False Claims Act, current good manufacturing practices (cGMP), the Anti-Kickback Statute, pricing and reimbursement, patient assistance programs, Massachusetts consumer protection laws and product safety.

 - Securities.
 Jack has represented, and is currently representing and advising, asset managers, broker-dealers and issuers in connection with investigations that implicate a range of issues under the securities laws, including the 1933 Act, the 1934 Act, the Investment Company and Investment Adviser Acts of 1940, federal fraud statutes, FINRA rules and state securities laws.
 Jack has experience representing companies in the blockchain industry before the SEC.
 Jack also recently represented a multi-billion dollar asset manager in an SEC insider trading enforcement investigation that resulted in the SEC declining the matter.

 - Other Enforcement Matters.
 Jack has represented, and is currently representing and advising, individuals and organizations in connection with other types of federal investigations and prosecutions, involving, for example, tax issues, daily fantasy sports and college admissions.